 Considering these mistakes, it becomes clear that you not only need a library of clauses and specifications for a government client but also a repository of documents related to that client.
 For example, an employee would benefit from having a sample request for accessing records in order to evaluate the legitimacy of an incoming request.

 Proposals, contract administration and audits account for close to 50% of the worst mistakes in government contracting, according to Lieberman and Morgan.
-Using an enterprise contract management system like Contract Logix would allow your company to avoid them by preparing proposals and bids correctly, managing contracts efficiently and complying with audits effectively.
+Using a contract management system like Contract Logix would allow your company to avoid them by preparing proposals and bids correctly, managing contracts efficiently and complying with audits effectively.

 If you are interested in learning more about this topic, the NCMA is offering a course throughout 2014.
 For more information, visit the NCMA site.